junhongwang418/junhongwang418/content/blog/book-software-engineering-at-google/index.md

 ---
-title: "Book: Software Engineering at Google"
+title: "[book] Software Engineering at Google"
 date: 2022-11-10
+description: In this blog post, I share my key takeaways from Software Engineering at Google.
 ---

 This is my note/review of [Software Engineering at Google](https://www.oreilly.com/library/view/software-engineering-at/9781492082781/).